lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 - [**How do people use RepoChat**](#how-do-people-use-repochat): an analysis of the distribution of github links and user queries' category, length, language, etc.
 - [**How does it work**](#how-does-it-work): a more technical and detailed explanation of the RepoChat pipeline and implementation
-- [**Further Analysis and Results**](#further-analysis-and-results): retriever and style controlled leaderboards, and other analysis of model rankings. d
+- [**Further Analysis and Results**](#further-analysis-and-results): retriever and style controlled leaderboards, and other analysis of model rankings.

 ## Initial Leaderboards
 Since there are two separate components (retriever and responder), we produce two separate leaderboards.
 Jump to [this section](#leaderboard-calculation) for details about how the leaderboards are calculated, and to [further analysis](#style-control) for more leaderboards.
-All leaderboards can be reproduced using our [google colab notebook](https://colab.research.google.com/drive/19bxOiNnuP9_qusq7kMo4Xw5Cq3_iYdCp?usp=sharing).
+All leaderboards can be reproduced using our [google colab notebook](https://colab.research.google.com/drive/1sdSE07D7IqKAdb8LwMlOGCIfmWih3Df3?usp=sharing).

 <div style="margin-left: auto; margin-right: auto; width: fit-content;">
 <table style="width:100%; border-collapse: collapse; border: 1px solid lightgray; background-color: white;">